-Our team of professionals includes economists, accountants, analysts, programmers, and licensed customers brokers.
+Our team of professionals includes economists, accountants, analysts, programmers, and licensed customs brokers.
 Our team also includes attorneys with experience in international business and U.S. government agencies, including U.S. Customs and Border Protection, Department of Commerce, International Trade Commission, and the Office of the U.S. Trade Representative.

 Together our team has provided our clients with: